 [Trade Creditors] / [Creditor Expenses] * 365

-[Trade Creditors] is the combined closing balance at the Last Actuals Period for all accounts nominated in the Default Accounts screen as Trade Creditors.
+[Trade Creditors] is the combined closing balance at the Last Actuals Period for all accounts nominated in the Cashflow Forecast settings as Trade Creditors.
+Turn off the Advanced View if you can’t see this option.

 Debtor Days is calculated as: